georgealexakis/hybrid-chat-application/README.md

 ### Usage Information

-The user runs the application as a web page and does the following steps:
+Every user must run the application as a web page and follow the steps bellow:

-1. Enter the name.
+1. Enter the username.
-2. Then press the login button (last from right).
+2. Press the login button (last from right).
-3. The status becomes Online.
+3. Wait until the status be 'Online'.
 4. Text input is activated.
-5. Enter the text and press the send button.
+5. Enter the message and press the send button.
 6. When the someone sends a message, the message will be send also to the sender to be sure that the message has been sent.

 ### Future Improvements

 Usage of multiple microcontrollers, which will be synchronized with each other, in case of switch off when the next one is ready.
-Also, a future improvement will be the tasks sharing and user status caching between microcontrollers.
+Furthermore, a future improvement will be the tasks sharing and user status caching between microcontrollers.

 ## Screenshots